cursedastronaut/RedStar-Notes-and-Hack/README.md

 1. Run ``rootsetting``
 1. Click on the lock, enter your credidentials
 1. Click on the checkbox.

+## Script that does it for you
+I made a [script](ncix_redstar.sh) that does the following things automatically:
+- Enable internet access
+- Set the system language to english
+- Set Sogwang Office language to english
+- Remove the antivirus, and spywares
+- Updating the kernel to `4.9.90-040990-generic`
+- Reboot

+Requirements:
+- Download all the files in this repo (Download ZIP)
+- Have already set up root (as seen above)
+- Have not done any of the next steps.
+(If you did it, just comment what should not be run)

+**Remember NOT TO launch it on anything else than unpatched out-of-the-box RedStar OS 3.0.**
+I am **NOT** responsible for anything this scripts causes, even if you followed the instructions.

 ## Set language
 1. Open the terminal